Georg Wilhelm Friedrich Hegel: Subjective spirit

-Objective spirit
+Objective spirit, or sociopolitical philosophy

-King Frederick William III of Prussia (1797–1840) stifled the political reforms for which Hegel had hoped and advocated.
+King Frederick William III of Prussia (r.
+1797–1840) stifled the political reforms for which Hegel had hoped and advocated.

 In the broadest terms, Hegel's philosophy of objective spirit "is his social philosophy, his philosophy of how the human spirit objectifies itself in its social and historical activities and productions."
 Or, put differently, it is an account of the institutionalization of freedom.
-Besier declares this a rare instance of unanimity in Hegel scholarship: "all scholars agree there is no more important concept in Hegel's political theory than freedom."
+Beiser declares this a rare instance of unanimity in Hegel scholarship: "all scholars agree there is no more important concept in Hegel's political theory than freedom."
 This is because it is the foundation of right, the essence of spirit, and the telos of history.

-This part of Hegel's philosophy is presented first in his 1817 Encyclopedia (revised 1827 and 1830) and then at greater length in the 1821 Elements of the Philosophy of Right, or Natural Law and Political Science in Outline (like the Encyclopedia, intended as a textbook), upon which he also frequently lectured.
+It is presented in the Encyclopedia (1817; rev. 1827, 1830; a textbook from which lectured) and in the Elements of the Philosophy of Right, or Natural Law and Political Science in Outline (1821, also a textbook).
 Its final part, the philosophy of world history, was additionally elaborated in Hegel's lectures on the subject.

-Hegel's Elements of the Philosophy of Right has been controversial from the date of its original publication.
+The Philosophy of Right was controversial from its publication.
 It is not, however, a straightforward defense of the autocratic Prussian state, as some have alleged, but is rather a defense of "Prussia as it was to have become under [proposed] reform administrations."
 The German Recht in Hegel's title does not have a direct English equivalent (though it does correspond to the Latin ius and the French droit).
 As a first approximation, Michael Inwood distinguishes three senses: